galledohm/ESP8266_MON/README.md

 ### DHT22 Test

-In order to test the temperature and humidity sensor.
-Load the file [DHT22_test.ino](Test/DHT22_test.ino) into your arduino and connect it as follows:
+In order to test the temperature and humidity sensor, load the file [DHT22_test.ino](Test/DHT22_test.ino) into your arduino and connect it as follows:

 | Arduino       | DHT22    |
 | ------------- |--------- |